usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Sprint-1/Management of Digital Service Delivery.md

 # Module 4 Sprint 1

-## Managing digital service delivery
+# Managing digital service delivery

 We awarded the contract.
 Now what?

 In many traditional acquisitions, the role of the Contracting Officer (CO) winds down significantly after award.
-But when it comes to digital service procurements, especially those that use agile delivery methods, award is just the beginning.
+But when it comes to digital service procurements, especially those that use Agile delivery methods, award is just the beginning.
 Your engagement in the post-award phase can significantly impact the success of product development.

 In this module, we’ll explore how Contracting Officers can play an active, valuable role during the delivery phase of a digital service contract.
-You’ll learn how to work effectively with the Contracting Officer’s Representative (COR) and the Product Owner (PO), understand what product management means in this context, and recognize how agile delivery teams operate once the work begins.
+You’ll learn how to work effectively with the Contracting Officer’s Representative (COR) and the Product Owner (PO), understand what product management means in this context, and recognize how Agile delivery teams operate once the work begins.

 Your continued involvement matters.
 Agile product delivery thrives when all parts of the acquisition team remain connected throughout the contract.
 As the CO, you’re uniquely positioned to be the team’s “barrier remover,” helping identify and resolve issues early, manage contractual risks, and make sure the contract flexes with the needs of the project—all while staying compliant and goal-oriented.

 This sprint will help you recognize:

 * What product ownership looks like in federal digital service delivery
-* How CORs and POs interact and support agile delivery
+* How CORs and POs interact and support Agile delivery
 * Why communication rhythms, shared understanding, and rituals matter
 * How to help your team celebrate progress and spot success

-### Digital service delivery in today's federal environment
+## Digital service delivery in today's federal environment

 Federal agencies are increasingly adopting digital-first approaches to improve public services.
 This shift is supported by evolving agency priorities and cross-government efforts to modernize public-facing services.
 This transformation emphasizes modern service delivery practices that prioritize user needs, support rapid iteration, and focus on measurable user outcomes rather than rigid technical requirements.

 You operate in an environment where there is growing demand for faster delivery, better user experiences, and increased transparency.
 However, traditional procurement methods often create barriers to achieving these outcomes.
 Agile digital service contracts help remove these obstacles by emphasizing collaboration, adaptability, and continuous improvement throughout the development process.

-### Building products, not just deliverables
+## Building products, not just deliverables

 **Understanding Product-Centered Procurement**